Romiest/Tomasulo-Simulator/README.md

 # Java Tomasulo's Algorithm with Swing GUI

-This project is a Java implementation of Tomasulo's algorithm, a dynamic instruction scheduling algorithm used in computer processors to improve performance.
+This project is a Java implementation and visualization of Tomasulo's algorithm, a dynamic instruction scheduling algorithm used in computer processors to improve performance.
 The project also includes a graphical user interface (GUI) built using the Swing library for a more interactive and user-friendly experience.